Syr0/R.E.L.A.X./README.md

 	</p>

-Enhance your Obsidian experience with R.E.L.A.X., a powerful plugin that leverages regular expressions for dynamic and intelligent note linking.
+Enhance your Obsidian experience with R.E.L.A.X., a powerful regex plugin that leverages regular expressions for dynamic and intelligent note linking.

 ### USAGE:
 - **Rightclick, click "R.E.L.A.X.".
 This will put all the Information found via predefined regex into brackets, linking your files.